zypreaxa/Network/README.md

 - Make sure each AP is on its own VLAN.

+- The AP's should have the AP mode set to FlexConnect.

 - Connect the network to a router for internet access.
 ### Authentication and guest access